eProsima/Fast-DDS-docs/docs/fastdds/use_cases/includes/fast-rtps_wifi.rst

 Phase (PDP).
 This could be a problem in case the communication is not wired, i.e. WiFi communication, since multicast is not as reliable over WiFi as it is over ethernet.
-Fast-RTPS' solution to this challenge is to define the participants with which a unicast communication is to be set, i.e an initial list of remote peers.
+Fast DDS' solution to this challenge is to define the participants with which a unicast communication is to be set, i.e an initial list of remote peers.

 .. _use-case-initial-peers: